PX4/PX4-Avoidance/README.md

 The drone will first change its altitude to reach the goal height.
 It is possible to modify the goal altitude with `rqt_reconfigure` GUI.
 ![Screenshot rqt_reconfigure goal height](docs/lp_goal_height.png)
 Then the drone will start moving towards the goal.
-The default x, y goal position can be changed in Rviz by clicking on the 2D Nav Goal button and then chosing the new goal x and y position by clicking on the visualized gray space.
+The default x, y goal position can be changed in Rviz by clicking on the 2D Nav Goal button and then choosing the new goal x and y position by clicking on the visualized gray space.
 If the goal has been set correctly, a yellow sphere will appear where you have clicked in the grey world.
 ![Screenshot rviz goal selection](docs/lp_goal_rviz.png)

 For MISSIONS, open [QGroundControl](http://qgroundcontrol.com/) and plan a mission as described [here](https://docs.px4.io/en/flight_modes/mission.html).
 Set the parameter `MPC_OBS_AVOID` true.
 Start the mission and the vehicle will fly the mission waypoints dynamically recomputing the path such that it is collision free.